 The team evaluated more than 3,300 men and women (average age 51) who were offspring of the original subjects who took part in the Framingham Heart Study, a decade’s long task of the National Heart, Lung and Blood Institute and Boston University.

-Average neck circumferences were 40.5 cm for men; 34.2 cm for women.
+Typical neck circumferences were 40.5 cm for most men; 34.2 cm for most ladies.

 As neck measurements went up, so too did risk factors for heart disease.